 : Randomly partitions parameters in each iteration."none"

-: No partitioning; equivalent to joint optimization.Custom partition can be defined using a list of vectors of parameter indices.
+: No partitioning; equivalent to joint optimization.Custom partition can be defined using a list of vectors of parameter indices, see below.

 new_block_probability